washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 //Context() will return our context with payload func (w *wrappedStream) Context() context.Context {
     return context.WithValue(w.parentCtx, payloadKey, w.payload)
 }

 ```

-In this way, we utilize go's composition power, you don't need to modify any existing code.
+In this way, you don't need to modify any existing code.

 ```
 func StreamInterceptor() grpc.StreamServerInterceptor {